spacelift-io/terraform-provider-spacelift/README.md

 - `id` - The immutable ID (slug) of the worker pool;
 - `config` - The credentials necessary to connect WorkerPool's workers to the control plane;
 - `private_key` - Automatically generated private key (base64 format) if `csr` was not provided.;

+#### Importing

+Spacelift worker pools can be imported their unique ID that can be found in the GraphQL API or in the URL in the web GUI.

 [^ Back to all resources](#resources)